Cyanobacteria Alert for Schoolhouse Pond in Brewster - NewsBreak

 Wareham firefighters extinguish fully involved camper blaze

 WAREHAM – On Monday morning at 3:13 AM, the Wareham Fire Department responded to a home on Marion Road for a reported trailer fire.
 Fifteen firefighters under the command of Capt.
 Chip DeBlois quickly attacked the fully involved camper fire, preventing any extension to the residence.
-There were no injuries and the cause of the fire remains under investigation.
-Responding units were Engine 5, Engine 3, and Car 5.
+There were no injuries and the cause of the […] The post Wareham firefighters extinguish fully involved camper blaze appeared first on CapeCod.com.

 Construction to cause closure of Route 3 ramps in Bourne